SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 > 1. Write a submission script to run the hostname command on one node, with one core and a maximum run time of one minute.
 Have it save its output to hostname.out.%J and errors to hostname.err.%J.
 > 2. Run your script using `sbatch`
 > 3. Examine the output file, which host did it run on?
-> 4. Try running it again, did your command run on the same host?
+> 4. Try running it again, did your command run on the same node?
 > 5. Now add the command `/bin/sleep 120` before the line running hostname in the script.
 Run the job again and examine the output of `squeue` as it runs.
 How many seconds does the job run for before it ends?
 Hint: the command `watch -n 1 squeue` will run squeue every second and show you the output.
 Press CTRL+C to stop it.
 > 6. What is in the .err file, why did you script exit?
 Hint: if it wasn't due to the time expiring try altering another parameter so it is due a time expiration.
+> > ## Solution
+> > 4.
+It might have run on a different node, but this shouldn't be a problem they are all identical.
+> > 5.
+The job should run for about 90 seconds.
+Slurm gives jobs 30 seconds to cleanup before it forces them to stop.
+> > 6.
+The err file should contain a message like "CANCELLED AT 2019-08-27T14:03:58 DUE TO TIME LIMIT".
+> {: .solution}
 {: .challenge}

 ## Running multiple copies of a job with Srun